krisfur/raylib-template/README.md

 - `run.sh` - Build and run script (Linux/macOS)
 - `CMakeLists.txt` - Cross-platform CMake configuration
 - `game_save.dat` - Save file (created automatically)
+- `resources/` - Folder for all game assets (sounds, images, etc.)

+## Assets/Resources

+- All game assets (sounds, images, etc.) should be placed in the `resources` folder in the project root.
+- The build system (CMake) automatically copies the `resources` folder next to the game executable after each build.
+- When distributing or packaging your game, make sure to include the `resources` folder alongside your executable.

 ## Technical Details